kevmhughes/TriBook/README.md

-# UF1845: Acceso a Datos en Aplicaciones Web del Entorno Servidor
+# UF1845: Data Access in Server-Side Web Applications

 This fully responsive full-stack apartment rental app, serving as the evaluated project for the UF1845 module, is part of the encompassing IFCD0210 Professional Certificate (Development of Applications with Web Technologies).